 Easy Falafel Spice Mix

 • 1/2 part Cumin powder

-• 1/4 part Black Pepper
+• 1/4 part Black pepper

-• 1/4 part Red Chili Powder (or cayenne pepper)
+• 1/4 part Red chili powder (or cayenne pepper)

-• 1/4 part Cinnamon ( optional)
+• 1/4 part Cinnamon (optional)

-falafel spice mix in a small heart bowl
+Mixing falafel spices in a small bowl.

+Easy Falafel Spice Mix